chadmayfield/scriptlets/README.md

 # scriptlets

 A bunch of sciptlets to automate tasks that I do often.

-(The experimental/ directory is just some fun scripts that are not finished that I just wanna do for fun.)
+Directories;
+* **diceare/** - mirror of the famous diceware lists that can be easily downloaded for use with other scripts
+* **experimental/** - contains test script or expirements that have been written while writing other scripts, may or may not work.
+Not meant to be used, just kept around as reference or fun.
+* **old_n_deprecated/ ** - old, broken, or otherwise deprecated scripts/apps that have been written and are broken or EOL.

+### bench_disk.sh
-* **bench_disk.sh** - a rough disk benchmarking utiltiy using dd (use tee to add to logfile and keep historical data)
+a rough disk benchmarking utiltiy using dd (use tee to add to logfile and keep historical data)

 ```
 chad@myhost:~$ sudo ./bench_disk.sh /tmp/ | tee -a bench_disk_20150709_2204.log